MikeTheShadow/VoluminousEnergy/README.md

 * Red Fuming Nitric Acid (RFNA)
 * Surfuric Acid
 * White Fuming Nitric Acid (WFNA)
+* Treesap
+* Treethanol

 ## Ores
 *	Saltpeter
-	 * Spawns in Sand
+	 * Spawns in Sand and Red Sand
- 	 * 	Desert, Desert Hills, Desert Lakes, and any other Forge registered Desert Category biomes.
- 	 *	From Y55 to Y256
  	 *	Source of:
 		  * Saltpeter Chunks (can be grinded into Saltpeter Dust)
 *	Bauxite
-	 * Spawns in Stone
+	 * Spawns in Stone and Deepslate
-	 * Any Forge registered biome
-	 * From Y10 to Y60
 	 * Source of:
 		 * Aluminium (Primary)
 		 * Titanium
          * Oxygen
 *	Cinnabar
-	 * Spawns in Stone
+	 * Spawns in Stone and Deepslate
-	 * Any Forge registered biome
-	 * From Y1 to Y256
 	 * Source of:
 	 	 * Mercury (Primary)
 	 	 * Sulfur
 *	Rutile
-	 * Spawns in Stone
+	 * Spawns in Stone and Deepslate
-	 * Any Forge registered biome
-	 * From Y1 to Y16
 	 * Source of:
 	 	 *	Titanium (Primary)
 	 	 *	Oxygen (Primary)
 *	Galena
-	 * Spawns in Stone
+	 * Spawns in Stone and Deepslate
-	 * Any Forge registered biome
-	 * From Y12 to Y32
 	 * Source of:
 		 *	Lead (Primary)
 		 *	Silver (Primary)
 		 *	Sulfur

-## Biomes
-* Red Desert
-	* Similar to a Desert, but redder!